 Emergency General Surgery Procedures at High Risk for Doctor Errors

 According to JAMA, the seven surgical procedures that are leading to such a high percentage of complications, deaths, and expenses are:

 - Peptic ulcer surgeries

 - Removal of part of the colon

 - Small bowel resection

 In any surgical procedure, there is always a risk of a bad outcome.
 It is important to stress that a bad outcome from a surgery does not necessarily mean the patient is a victim of medical malpractice.
-However, the fact that these procedures are at such high-risk for complications indicates that hospitals and doctors need to increase their focus on ways to keep their patients safe.
+However, the fact that these procedures are at such high-risk for complications indicates that hospitals and doctors need to increase their focus on keeping their patients safe.

 Whether a surgery is elective or emergency, doctors and hospitals are responsible for the safety of their patients.
-A bad outcome in one of the 7 types of surgical procedures highlighted by the JAMA study, may not be medical malpractice but should be reviewed by an expert in medical law to be sure.
-When medical professionals or institutions break the rules and do not follow the standard of care during a surgery resulting in injury or worse, victims have the right to hold them accountable.
+Although not every bad outcome meets the requirements to be considered medical malpractice, any serious injury suffered as a result of one of the 7 surgeries or any treatment should be reviewed by an expert in medical law to be sure.
+When healthcare providers break the rules and do not meet the standard of care resulting in injury or worse, victims have the right to hold them accountable.